ultral/ultral.github.io/it/aac-en.md

 To evolute, or not to evolute: that is the question.

 * **Serious** problem, **trivial** automation - **do it**.
 Instead of the script for granting permissions, you can configure LDAP integration.
 Instruction -> Script -> LDAP.
 * **Trivial** problem, **trivial** automation - *make sense*.
-In long term it makes sense, maybe you will reuse your scripts somehow.
+In long term, it makes sense, maybe you will reuse your scripts somehow.
 The key thing is that your knowledge is stored and should not reinvent the wheel.
 This foundation can be used for creating _* as Service_ in future. i.e. I have private GitHub repo and store my scripts there.
 * **Trivial** problem, **serious** automation - *think*.
 For someone, it might be important to easily update *email footer*. i.e. There is a project for generating legal footers for emails & integrating it with MS exchange.
 Also, I've heard about the  immense outsource company.
-The company has a web portal and each employee can get his email footer.
+The company has a web portal.
+Each employee can get his email footer.
 * **Serious** problem, **serious** automation - *make sense*.
 If our agreements are presented as code then will be able to refactor it in case of *apocalypse*.

 It's part of infrastructure nature that agreements are formalizing as code and tending to be _* as Service_.